w3c/wai-dynamic-planning/source/implement/index.html.erb.md

 <%= more_information %>
 {:/}

-* {::nomarkdown}<%= link_to "Developing Web Accessibility Presentations and Training", (w3url '/WAI/bcase/Overview') %>{:/}

-  Provides guidance on creating training programmes customized to your particular needs.
+* {::nomarkdown}<%= link_to "Developing Web Accessibility Presentations and Training", (w3url '/WAI/bcase/Overview') %>{:/} &ndash; Provides guidance on creating training programmes customized to your particular needs.

 {::nomarkdown}
 <%= more_information :end %>